 The “And More”

-There are many other resources available from AWS to enable app modernization and cloud migration.
+There are many other resources available from AWS to enable AWS application modernization and cloud migration.
 For example, the AWS Well-Architected Framework (WAF) offers proven best practices for app modernization.
-The AWS Well-Architected Tool, which helps cloud migration teams review the state of their workloads and compare them to the latest AWS architectural best practices.
+The AWS Well-Architected Tool helps cloud migration teams review the state of their workloads and compare them to the latest AWS architectural best practices.

 As mentioned earlier, at ClearScale we’ve found AWS to be particularly ideal for Windows app modernization projects.
 That’s in part because of resources like AWS Funding Programs, a variety of AWS-sponsored programs that provide discounts, credits, incentives, and other funding to assist in various aspects of Windows workload modernization.
 We’ve also completed several successful modernization projects using AWS services.
 You can read some of them here.